Hi I'm dave,

 I then progressed onto my first road bike, this was a hand me down from my brother, but I didn’t care as it had a whole 5 gears, an old Raleigh Arena (I can see a pattern forming with the bike brand) that he had painted bright Orange and put cow horn bars on, so cool.

 I have played around on many a different bike, from a Moulton Mini, a British designed and build commuter bike with the tiniest wheels.
 To a Raleigh Shopper, I asked for a Raleigh Chopper but I don’t think I was heard properly!!!!!!!

 In my adult years, I had a Mongoose IBOC (international Bike of Champions) road bike for about 20 years.
 I loved this bike, I got it in 1995 from a mate and it carried me many a mile, from my daily commute from Devizes to Warminster, to Lands End to John O’Groats in 2010.
-I have more recently got a Giant Trance SX and a Bianchi SL lite road bike and a Cube Stereo 140 Pro E-bike.
+I have more recently got a Giant Trance SX, a Bianchi SL lite road bike and a Cube Stereo 140 Pro E-bike.